 A colleague of mine studies organics in all their forms: solid, liquid and gaseous as well as when organics are minor components of any particular geological stratum.
 Yes, there have been many applied studies, but equally he has used organics to interpret the geological past, such as palaeoclimate, depositional systems, and catastrophic events among other things.

 Yet, he is often accused or being beholden to big oil, or to use another common dog-whistle word ‘King Coal’.
-Either these people are being purposely being thick or are pushing some agenda.
+Either these people are purposely being thick or are pushing some agenda.
 Either way, it is extremely short sighted and wrong.